mrdotan/apicv10/instructions/Lab9/index.md

 2. You can sign-up with your GitHub account or with your email address.

     ![](images/lab9-pic2.png)

+    Make sure to verify the account by clicking on the link received in email.

 3. After you successfully sign-up, you will by default have subscription to free plan that allows you to host two endpoints and 300k calls/month.
 Click on the 'key' icon in left hand side menu bar to look at your account information.